 Depending on your level of chemical peel, mild to deep, the timeline for recovery will vary.
 The more educated you are about your skin and chemical peels, the more prepared you will be.
 Be sure to talk with your esthetician about the strength of your peel and their pre and post-treatment recommendations.

-Enjoy our October 2022 special of 15% off any Chemical Peel Three-Pack*!
-Request a consultation to curate your perfect chemical peel package today >
+Enjoy our October 2023 special of 15% off any Chemical Peel*!
+Request a consultation to pick your perfect chemical peel today >